Food labelling terms

 The important dates for you to look for are the "use by" and "best before" dates.

-Labels are not allowed to claim that food can treat, prevent or cure any disease or medical condition.
+Labels aren't allowed to claim that food can treat, prevent or cure any disease or medical condition.
 These sorts of claims can only be made for licensed medicines.

 Light or lite